dmatscheko/sslserver/README.md

 At startup a `config.yml` is automatically created.
 Those are the values that can be changed:

 ### Basic settings
 * `base-directory`: This specifies the base directory (the web root) to serve static files from.
+Warning, the permissions for all files will be set to `a=r`, and for all directories to `a=rx`.
 The default value is `static`.
 * `http-addr`: This specifies the HTTP address to bind the server to.
 The default value is `:http`.
 * `https-addr`: This specifies the HTTPS address to bind the server to.
 The default value is `:https`.
 ### Certificate handling